RKKoranteng/RKKoranteng/README.md

 Wow, you made it to my GitHub!
 That's great for both of us.
 This is the place where I open-source stuff 👍

 * 🌱  Check out my blog : [rkkoranteng.com](https://rkkoranteng.com)
 * 🔭  I’m currently working on something cool.
-Here's [my public kanban board](https://github.com/users/RKKoranteng/projects/23) 😉
+[Check out my project board](https://github.com/RKKoranteng?tab=projects) 😉
 * 💬  Ask me about anything related to databases or how to automate database workloads
 * 👨‍💻  The rumors are true.
 I help businesses modernize their database ecosystem.
 * ⚡  Fun fact: I ❤️ 🏋️